-Under the terms of an inter-basin transfer certificate issued by North Carolina, by 2011 cleaned wastewater must be returned to the Cape Fear River basin.
-The existing plants, serving the towns of Apex, Cary, Morrisville and part of Wake County, discharge into the Neuse River basin - making the construction of new facilities crucial to meet this new requirement.
+Under the terms of an inter-basin transfer certificate issued by North Carolina, cleaned wastewater was returned to the Cape Fear River basin by 2011.
+The existing plants that serve the towns of Apex, Cary, Morrisville and part of Wake County discharge into the Neuse River basin, making the construction of new facilities crucial to meet this new requirement.

-In addition, state regulators have also actively encouraged Holly Springs to change from its currently used discharge point at Utley Creek to the main body of the Cape Fear River.
+State regulators also actively encouraged Holly Springs to change from its discharge point at Utley Creek to the main body of the Cape Fear River.

-The economic vitality of the region has also led to an increasing number of businesses and people relocating to Wake County - home of the state's Research Triangle Park with its universities, high-tech industries and corporate headquarters.
-The needs of this expanding population during the next quarter century - even if modelled at a relatively slow rate of growth - will place significant demands on the existing infrastructure.
+The economic vitality of the region also led to an increasing number of businesses and people relocating to Wake County, which is home of the state's Research Triangle Park with its universities, high-tech industries and corporate headquarters.
+The needs of the expanding population during the next quarter century, even if modelled at a relatively slow rate of growth, would place significant demands on the existing infrastructure.